helloemmy/helloemmy/README.md

 - Sewing & embroidering unique household items
 - Altering my own clothes and exploring new crafts!

+---

+## 💬 Let's chat!
-Ping my on Slack to chat all things Care Finding, crafts, and coffee! ✨
+Ping me on Slack to chat all things Care Finding, crafts, and coffee! ✨